ZephyrTransport/zephyr-website/industry-contributor-award.md

 Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
 Awards are made at the TRB Annual Meeting.

-## 2020 Awardee
+## 2021 Awardee

-*Congratulations to the winner of the 2020 Outstanding Contributor Award: Dr. Michael Mahut.*
+*Congratulations to the winner of the 2021 Outstanding Contributor Award: Dr. Patricia Mokhtarian*

-Dr. Mahut has provided selfless contributions to numerous activities to promote more widespread understanding of network modeling.
-The shining star of his numerous efforts are his contributions to the DTA Primer.
-Beyond that, he assists in the production of numerous conferences and workshohps thoughout the year and is always willing to give a helping hand no matter the task.
+Congratulations to the winner of the 2021 Outstanding Industry Contributor Award: Professor Pat Mokhtarian, Georgia Tech.
+Professor Mokhtarian is the first academic to receive this award.
+She is truly the model academic.
+She is creative and rigorous in her research; she applies her research to improve transportation planning; she serves the profession formally in roles such as IATBR chair; and she has trained countless students who go on to be leaders in industry, government, and academia.

-The 2020 Outstanding Industry Contributor Committee was:
+The 2021 Outstanding Industry Contributor Committee was:

-- Rick Donnelly, WSP Inc. (chair)
-- Brian Gardner, FHWA
-- Julie Dunbar, Dunbar Transportation
+- Lisa Amar
+- Maren Outwater
+- Pedro Camargo
+- Jonathan Ehrlich (Board)

 ## Award Recipients